 Sometimes we don’t have to travel very far to discover an amazing destination.
 Sometimes that destination is right in our own backyard.
-For those of us in the Midwest, Nebraska is one such place, centrally located with a variety of unexpected attractions that might surprise visitors and natives alike.
-Whether you have been there before, or still need to explore the state, here are 5 reasons Nebraska needs to be on your travel radar.
+For those living in the Midwest, Nebraska is one such place.
+It’s centrally located with a variety of unexpected attractions that might surprise visitors and natives alike.
+Whether you have been there before, or still need to explore the state, here are the best things to do in Nebraska to help plan your trip.

 The Niobrara National Scenic River flows over 76 miles through the state, past dramatic bluffs and incredible wildlife.
 One of the best ways to explore the scenic sandstone cliffs is by canoe, allowing up close views of the river and some of its 230+ waterfalls.
 Who wouldn’t love to do this?